-We are issuing the bonds under the fiscal agency agreement, dated as of February 3, 2010, as amended, between the State of Israel and Computershare, as fiscal agent.
+We are issuing the bonds under the fiscal agency agreement, dated as of February 3, 2010 (as amended, restated or modified from time to time, the ''Fiscal Agency Agreement'') between the State of Israel and Computershare, as fiscal agent (the ''Fiscal Agent'').

-This section of the prospectus supplement is a summary of the material provisions of the bonds and the fiscal agency agreement.
+This section of the prospectus supplement is a summary of the material provisions of the bonds and the Fiscal Agency Agreement.
 Because it is only a summary, the description may not contain all of the information that is important to you as a potential investor in the bonds.
-Therefore, Israel urges you to read the fiscal agency agreement and the form of bond in making your decision on whether to invest in the bonds.
+Therefore, Israel urges you to read the Fiscal Agency Agreement and the form of bond in making your decision on whether to invest in the bonds.
 Israel has filed copies of these documents with the SEC, and all of these documents may be inspected at the office of the

 SEC.
-Copies of the fiscal agency agreement, including the form of bond, may be inspected during normal business hours on any weekday (Saturdays, Sundays and public holidays excepted) at the offices listed in the accompanying prospectus under the heading "Where You Can Find More Information About the State of Israel" and at the offices of the fiscal agent.
+Copies of the Fiscal Agency Agreement, including the form of bond, may be inspected during normal business hours on any weekday (Saturdays, Sundays and public holidays excepted) at the offices listed in the accompanying prospectus under the heading "Where You Can Find More Information About the State of Israel" and at the offices of the Fiscal Agent.